 Nearly all New Zealand children attend early learning services before starting school.

-The new strategy will set out a planned approach to develop and strengthen the early learning sector, to meet the needs of all children and their families and whānau.
+Once finalised, the new strategy will set out a planned approach to develop and strengthen the early learning sector, to meet the needs of all children and their families and whānau.

-It will be developed by a Ministerial Advisory Group, a larger Reference Group that includes sector stakeholders, and the Ministry of Education.
+A draft plan has been developed by a Ministerial Advisory Group, a larger Reference Group that includes sector stakeholders, and the Ministry of Education.